JTafej/24-25-Programming/Unit 2/Day 3 Lists.md

   3. Removes an item from the list.
   4. Prints the entire modified list.
   5. Prints the last element of the list and says “this is the last item!”
   6. Prints the length of the list.
 (You’ll need to look up how to find this.
 It will work for any length and you shouldn’t need to count.

+**Challenge number 2**
+Create a list of random numbers using the `random` library and a `for` loop, then print only the even numbers in that list.